michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 Values above the base line are generally draw using the High Bar color (see the Layout Tab).
 Values below in the Low Bar color.

-High Limit and Low Limit, if set define additional 'warning' references.
-Corresponding
+**High Limit** and **Low Limit**, if set define additional 'warning' references.
+Corresponding reference lines and colors are set as before.
+In addition, the Color Bar option overrides the regular above or below base line

 **Threshold limits**